abhijith-s-2002/solar-system-animation/README.md

 Right-click → “Open With” → your browser of choice

+## NOTE: WHILE SWITCHING FROM DESKTOP VIEW TO MOBILE VIEW DO REFRESH TO LOAD PROPERLY AND VICE VERSA

 ### 1. Clone or Download the Repository

 ```bash
 git clone https://github.com/abhijith-s-2002/solar-system-animation